pluralsight/guides/draft/front-end-javascript/use-fanout-to-send-messages-to-your-ionic2-app-in-about-20-minutes/article.md

 /// <reference path="globals/faye/index.d.ts" />
 ```
 Yeah, that's it - we just need to let TypeScript know that there is a Faye type of object that can be anything.
 With this in place there errors will go away.

+## **Creating the Publisher**
+For the publisher we will also be using [Nodejs](https://nodejs.org/).
+Don't worry if you are not familiar with Nodejs - this is a very, very simple app that will be extremetly easy to understand.